When should I come to the Writing Center?

 Our tutors come from many backgrounds, and some specialize in different fields.
 Feel free to schedule an appointment with a tutor who specializes in your topic or a generalist who can assist with anything.
 See our staff page for more details on the tutor's areas of expertise.

 How much of my paper needs to be done to make an appointment with a tutor?

 The Writing Center helps with all stages of the writing process.
 Research, development, thesis statements, grammar, and organization are all topics we can help with!
 We don't, however, recommend coming in with nothing done on your paper if it's due within 24 hours of your appointment!

 How long should I schedule an appointment for?

-Appointments should be long enough for the tutor to read your entire submission from scratch, and provide feedback.Typically we can get through a short assignment within 30 minutes.
-If your submission is longer than 5 pages, it is safer to reserve an hour window or longer for reviewing.
+Appointments should be long enough for the tutor to read your entire submission and provide feedback.Typically we can get through a short assignment within 30 minutes.
+If your submission is longer than 5 pages, reserve an hour window or longer for reviewing.

 What should I bring to my appointment?